 Saskatchewan Summer Storms

-Lightning is a powerful force of electricity, that can cause significant damage.
+Lightning is a powerful force of electricity.
+This can cause significant damage.
 Lightning causes trees to fall and fires to start.
 Should a surge affect your home, lightning may even cause the TV on your wall to burn out.
-While lightning is very dangerous and efforts should be taken to limit its effects on your home, damage caused by lightning is covered by insurance in nearly every situation.
+While efforts should be taken to limit its effects on your home, damage caused by lightning is covered by insurance in nearly every situation.
 Lightning strikes your home and starts a fire?
 Covered.
-Lightning strikes your home and damages all the electronic items plugged in?
+Lightning strikes your home and damages all the electronic items?
 Covered.
-Lightning may not be covered if the damage to your home causes your food to spoil due to loss of refrigeration.
-However, this coverage can often be added to your home insurance
+However, lightning may not be covered if the damage causes your food to spoil due to loss of refrigeration.
+However, this coverage can often be added to your home insurance!

-Hail and wind tend to be grouped together, as the damages they can cause affect the same portions of the house, primarily the exterior.
-The same way a shingle blown off a 20-year roof will have depreciation applied, a 20-year-old shingle that has holes punctured through it due to hail, will have a depreciated settlement value as well.
+Hail and wind tend to be grouped together.
+This is because the damages they cause affect the same portions of the house, primarily the exterior.
+For example, a shingle blown off a 20-year roof will have depreciation applied.
+Similarly, a 20-year-old shingle that has holes punctured through it due to hail, will also have a depreciated settlement value.

-As mentioned previously, extensions can usually be purchased that allow for coverage for water entering the home from the outside through the doors and windows.
-On the insurance policy, this is typically called an overland water endorsement and will protect up to the amounts shown on your policy for water entering the home during a storm event.
-The overland water endorsement will also sparingly cover groundwater, provided the water entered through the ground surrounding your foundation during a storm.
-However, the overland water endorsement does not include seepage, so groundwater entering the home through a crack in the basement wall would generally not be covered by insurance.
+As mentioned previously, extensions can be purchased which allow coverage for water entering the home from the outside through the doors and windows.
+On the insurance policy, this is typically called an overland water endorsement.
+This will protect up to the amounts shown on your policy for water entering the home during a storm event.
+The overland water endorsement will also sparingly cover groundwater.
+This is provided that the water entered through the ground surrounding your foundation.
+However, the overland water endorsement does not include seepage.
+Therefore, groundwater entering the home through a crack in the basement wall would generally not be covered by insurance.
 Further, the pressures of groundwater on the foundation of a house causing cracks or foundation damage, would not be covered by insurance.

 The overland water extension endorsement would typically cover river and creek overflow due to heavy rainfall.
 Dwellings located near a river or creek tend to be rated higher accordingly.

 You may have a discount on your insurance policy because you have not placed a claim in the last 5 years.
 It is important to note that in accepting payment for a claim, this discount would typically be removed.
-For example, let’s say you have a $1,000 deductible, and the estimate to replace the damage to your roof is $1,200.
-You would be paying $1,000, and the insurance company would cover the other $200, but your premiums will increase for the next 3 – 5 years, depending on your insurer.
-This is likely to negate the entire $200 saved by placing the claim, so it makes more sense to cover this on your own without insurance.
-If the estimate of damage is $4,000 in the same situation, it begins to make more sense to place this as a claim on your insurance, as the increase to your rates will not be the entire $3000 difference between your deductible and the amount of damage.
+For example, let’s say you have a $1,000 deductible and the estimate to replace the damage to your roof is $1,200.
+That means you would be paying $1,000 and the insurance company would cover the other $200.
+However, your premiums will increase for the next 3-5 years, depending on your insurer.
+This is likely to negate the entire $200 saved by placing the claim.
+Therefore, it makes more sense to cover this on your own.
+If the estimate of damage is $4,000 in the same situation, it begins to make more sense to place this as a claim on your insurance.
+This is because the increase to your rates will not be the entire $3000 difference between your deductible and the amount of damage.

-In any case, your best bet after a loss is to call your insurance broker.
+In any case, your best bet after a loss is to call your insurance broker!
 We have the expertise and experience to walk you through the process of placing a claim.
 We also ensure that if you place a claim, we can work towards keeping your premiums as low as possible upon renewal of your insurance policy.
-There are many risks associated with Saskatchewan summer storms that can cause damage to your home, most of which are insured using basic home insurance, with some requiring extensions.
-It is important to understand the insurance coverage you have, and how you are protected so that when you call to place a claim, there are no surprises.
-When the storm is over, be sure to pause and enjoy the little things such as the smell of rain.
+There are many risks associated with Saskatchewan summer storms that can cause damage to your home.
+Most of which are insured using basic home insurance, with some requiring extensions.
+Further, it is important to understand the insurance coverage you have and your protection.
+This makes it so when you call to place a claim, there are no surprises.

 - Give Campbell & Haliburton a call at 306-757-0621